-Our video shows how to build a stunning Ecommerce website (ie, an website that designed to sell products online).
+Our video shows how to build a stunning ecommerce website, a website that is designed to sell products online.
 This can be a website solely for selling products or one part of a larger website.
-A perfect example of the latter?
-Geeky Gadgets who offer deals on different technology such as Apple products, adaptors and much more.

 How to Create a Brand for Your Website

 The first place to start when building any website is the branding of the site.
 This includes the name of the site, the site colours and also the logo.
-The logo should be designed appropriately for your site and your own business brand.
+The logo should be designed appropriately for your site and your branding.

-One of the best and easiest ways to create a logo is by using Squarespace as the platform offers logos based on the name of your company/site.
+One of the best and easiest ways to create a logo is by using Squarespace as the platform offers logos based on the name of your company or site.
 All you need to do is enter the name and then you can start creating based around that text.

 Gathering Research and Inspiration for Your Site

-For a technology Ecommerce site, competitors would include the likes of Currys, Argos and even the likes of Amazon of retailers who have a more specific target audience such as GAME or even Skullcandy who sell ear/headphones.
+For a technology Ecommerce site, competitors would include the likes of Currys, Argos and even the likes of Amazon or retailers who have a more specific target audience such as GAME or even Skullcandy who sell headphones.

 For an Ecommerce clothing site, competitors could be the liked of Boohoo and ASOS, who offer only an online store.
 Others could be H&M, Topshop and many other high-street retailers, who also sell online.